pischandler/furia-know-your-fan/README.md

 # FURIA Fan Experience

-This project is a gamified and interactive fan profiling platform built for the **Challenge #2 - Know Your Fan**.
+This project is a gamified and interactive fan profiling platform built for **Challenge #2 - Know Your Fan**.

 ## 🎯 Objective